-Although Tanzania does not have a specific environmental education policy, support for EE exists through the 2014 National Education Policy that designates EE as a cross-cutting topic to be incorporated in into existing curricula.
+Although Tanzania does not have a specific environmental education policy, support for EE exists through the 2014 National Education Policy that designates EE as a cross-cutting topic to be incorporated into existing curricula.
 In addition, schools are increasingly joining the Eco-Schools program, established by the Tanzania Forest Conservation Group (TFCG) in 2016.
 Government departments and NGOs, such as TFCG, provide training and professional development to teachers across the region.

 Policy & Practice